ashriram/ashriram.github.io/firstcontact.md

 ## SFU graduate students

-If you are already a graduate student at SFU first take the graduate level NLP course: [CMPT 825: Natural Language Processing](http://anoopsarkar.github.io/nlp-class/).
+If you are already a graduate student at SFU first take the graduate level NLP course: [CMPT 982/800: Computer Architecture]().

 ## Prospective postdoctoral fellows

 Any currently open postdoc positions will be announced in the [News]({{ site.baseurl }}/news) section.